NEVER MADEWITH LIST

 Resorcinol (Resorcinol, 1,3-benzenediol, resorcin, 1,3-dihydroxybenzene, m-hydroxybenze, m-dihydroxyphenol)

 Antibacterial agents and preservatives used in soaps and skincare.
-They have environmental persistence, and may cause hormonal disruption.
+They have environmental persistence and may cause hormonal disruption.
+Learn more about why we banned triclosan/triclocarban + view citations here.

 UNSUSTAINAbly sourCED ANIMAL BYproduct